+Detailed evaluation assumptions distributed for offline discussion

 Indoor scenario

 The table below is based on the SCE scenario 3 table with a column added for the unlicensed cell according to the agreed indoor scenario.
 The proposed changes to the SCE scenario 3 table for the purpose of LAA coexistence evaluations are marked in red.